zenustech/zpc/README.md

 > Use the codebase in another cmake c++ project.

 Directly include the codebase as a submodule.
 Or install this repo then use *find_package(Zecomp)*.
+If the installed package is no longer needed, build the *uninstall* target just like the *install* target.

 > Develop upon the codebase.